Maths lesson planning: how to plan and write a great maths lesson

 When deciding on how to start your lesson, there are a few things you have to keep in mind:

 It is possible (and useful) to think about making the lesson part of a sequence of lessons that build up to a certain objective.
-In the long run, this will improve your students' mathematical thinking skills.
+In the long run, this will improve your students' mathematical thinking skills, while also helping to plan more maths lessons in advance.

 Once you figure out these three ‘What’ questions, you can then get into the ‘How’ of it all.
 There are a couple of different types of lesson formats you can choose from.
 Below you will find some useful examples and some resources to use as inspiration.